 Proper grooming and hygiene are essential for keeping your dog healthy.
 Make sure your dog is groomed on a regular basis to prevent disease, especially from fleas, ticks and mites.
 Check with your groomer to see how often your specific dog should be groomed.

-I would like to hear from you regarding the information presented here.
-You may leave your questions and comments in the section below and I will be happy to respond.
+I would like to hear from you about how you groom your dog.
+Dog you do it yourself or do you have a favorite groomer?
+You may leave your thoughts, questions and comments in the section below this article and I will be happy to respond.

 All the best!